eonrider/eonrider.github.io/index.md

 I am an enthusiast of digital privacy and security.
 I have considered being more involved in this space publically but I have not yet done so.
 Look out for that in 2021!

 ## Interests

+### Standards
-* Standards - I believe in the value of interoperability and standards have a big role in that.
+I believe in the value of interoperability and standards have a big role in that.
 I use the term very loosely.
 Some *standards* I care about greatly include grammar in spoken and written languages and coding standards.

+### Ecology
-* Ecology - I'm not an expert but I'm becoming increasingly observant of the impact I, as an individual, and the human species as a whole have on the world.
+I'm not an expert but I'm becoming increasingly observant of the impact I, as an individual, and the human species as a whole have on the world.
+I'm much more considerate of how the food on my plate gets there.
+I stick to drinking water so that I reduce the amount of single-use waste that comes from consuming alternatives.
+I know my individual actions are insignificant in the grand scheme of things.
+I may look into joining a movement on climate change in the future.

+### Minimalism
-* Minimalism - Due to my interests in digital privacy and ecology, I practice minimalism in both digital and non-digital spaces.
+Due to my interests in digital privacy and ecology, I practice minimalism in both digital and non-digital spaces.

+### Running
-* Running - I only really run casually.
+I only really run casually.
 I'm not bad though!
+At my best, I've run a long distance at a sub-5:00 minute pace.

+### Free and open source software (FOSS)
+It was only once I went down the privacy rabbit hole that I truly started appreciating FOSS.
+FOSS exists as one, if the not the only one, model that gives full transparency of any unwanted behaviour.
+I believe that any software product that claims to be privacy focused cannot be trusted unless it is FOSS.
+(Ahem...
+Apple.)

 ## My thoughts on some topics